Miaababikir/Miaababikir-Blog/source/_posts/responsive-navbar-using-tailwindcss.md

 I saw a lot of people including me struggling with implementing navbar menu with hamburger button to toggle it on small screens.
 So I decided to make small article to help you with that.

+## Let's get started
+On the navbar we have two sections the right one and the left one

-On the left section we have two element (Site name, hamburger button), and we make the button hidden by default in `md` screens.
+- On the left section we have two elements (Site name, hamburger button), and we make the button hidden by default in `md` screens.

-On the right section we make it hidden in `small` screens and make it `block` on `md` screens and `flex-col` on small screen and `flex-row` on `md` screen.
+- On the right section we make it hidden in `small` screens and make it `block` on `md` screens and `flex-col` on small screens and `flex-row` on `md` screen.

 ```html
 <nav class="bg-white shadow">